proebrock/lighthouse/README.markdown

 * Camera provides gray/color image, depth image and colored point cloud; to emulate a simple 2D camera you can omit parts of the data
 * Flat or Gouraud shading
 * Objects: Triangle meshes, supports vertex colors; textures not supported at the moment
-* Snapping an image calculates a ray from each pixel of the camera and intersects it with all triangles of the scene; raytracer is implemented in Python und uses multiprocessing; still, ray tracing is slow
+* Snapping an image calculates a ray from each pixel of the camera and intersects it with all triangles of the scene; raytracer is implemented in Python and uses multiprocessing; still, ray tracing is slow
 * Lots of Computer Vision example applications for educational purposes
 * Permissive License (MIT)